Carola Smit: Musical career

 Smit was born Volendam, and began her musical career in 1980 (at age 17), when she joined the band Double Trouble.
 When she was with that band, she released her first single Never Loved This Way Before.
 In 1982, she released her second single Tell Me.
 In 1983 the band was renamed Friends.
 At the same time, she was asked to join BZN to replace previous member Anny Schilder.
 This change was, however, kept secret.
 They recorded the song If I say the words and the album Reflections in secret, but the news of Schilder leaving BZN was leaked, and Schilder appeared on TV explaining her reasons for leaving the band.
 On 22 March 1984 BZN appeared for the first time on TV with Carola Smit in a TV special where Schilder presented Smit to the audience as her successor.
 The first performance of Smit with BZN on TV was on 2 April 1984 during the Ted Show.
 Smit remained the co-lead singer, with Jan Keizer (singer) of BZN until 2007 when the band announced they were to stop recording and performing.

 Health Problems

 On 20 April 1987, at age 23, Smit suffered a stroke, which left her paralyzed down her right side.
 It was big news on TV and in newspapers.
-Initially it looked like this would be the end of her singing career, but she quickly showed some signs of improvement, and she was able to the hospital after three weeks.
+Initially it looked like this would be the end of her singing career, but she quickly showed some signs of improvement, and she was able to leave the hospital after three weeks.
 She did several months of intensive rehabilitation, and on August 18 of the same year, Smit appeared on television with BZN, and was back on stage from October 17.
 Before her illness, Smit had performed gymnastics at a high amateur level for a long time, but her illness forced her to stop.